-The information provided is adequate.
+The information provided is clear.
 Commercial and survey data is collected for both species.
-The sprat stock is over the MSY Btrigger (although F is higher than the recommended level) and the herring stock is under the target reference point but well above the limit reference point.
-A clear harvest strategy is in place for both species.
+For sprat the SSB is over the MSY Btrigger (although F is higher than the recommended level) and the herring stock is under the target reference point but well above the limit reference point.
+A harvest strategy is in place for both species.
+However, the mechanism in place for restricting F is not very effective and it seems that misreporting can be a problem in these fisheries.
+Some other minor comments: